brendanc/earadar/README.md

 The extension uses [Gmail.js](https://github.com/KartikTalwar/gmail.js) in combination with [Page Actions](https://developer.chrome.com/extensions/pageAction) and [Content Scripts](https://developer.chrome.com/extensions/content_scripts).

-The script effective looks for the existance of an image following the pattern of Litmus Email Analytics tracking codes
+The script looks for the existance of an image following the pattern of Litmus Email Analytics tracking codes

 ```
 function foundEaCode(){